Conditions of Fitness

+From February 1989, all newly licensed black cabs were required to be able to take a passenger in a wheelchair.

-In 2002, the Conditions of Fitness, or more specifically the turning circle was challenged by a group of people who were adapting existing commercial vehicles into wheelchair accessible taxis for the provincial market.
+In 2002, the Conditions of Fitness, or more specifically the turning circle, was challenged by a group of people who were adapting existing commercial vehicles into wheelchair accessible taxis for the provincial market.
 They wanted to enter the London market and argued that, with modern power steering the turning circle, which was a barrier to their entry was no longer necessary.
 The review found once more in favour of the status quo, but this decision was challenged by judicial review.
 After a protracted study, the PCO again found that the turning circle was essential to maintain mobility.
 The current conditions have been applicable since 1 January 2007.

 The conditions require that all vehicles manufactured for use as licensed taxi cabs in London must be inspected for compliance with the standard before use.
 They regulate compliance with general UK and European vehicle standards and with specific design requirements including access to the vehicle, dimensions and layout, manoeuvrability, visibility and equipment.

 Amongst the main requirements are the need for separate passenger and driver compartments, high internal headroom, a ramp for wheelchair user access and the ability to turn through 180° on either lock between two walls 8.535 m apart to minimise the impact of the many taxis operating in the city on other road users.

-Two production vehicle models comply with the current conditions: the London Taxi Company TX4 and a specially-modified taxi variant of the Mercedes-Benz Vito with steerable rear wheels.
+As of 2008, two production vehicle models complied with the then-current conditions: the London Taxi Company TX4 and a specially-modified taxi variant of the Mercedes-Benz Vito with steerable rear wheels.